Olaide45/DSA-Project-/README.md

 Kultra Mega Store Inventory
 This is where I started my portfolio building while working on my Data Analysis course project with Digital Skill Up Africa.
 Using SQL, I worked on Kultra Mega Stores(KMS) Inventory and I would love to document my findings here.
-##DSA_Project
-Amazon Product Review Analysis
-I also used EXCEL functions and Pivot Table to analyse Product and Customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.